twinysam/INSIDE-ARG/stickers.md

 - U24 - eBay [133999020723](https://www.ebay.com/itm/133999020723) Seller: eatgoodfoodkc3 - Contacted by: eBay-Raezores. - Sent message to seller, but with no reply yet.
 25.01.2022
 - U25 - (**STICKER CONFIRMED LOST, L33**) - eBay [144512270828](https://www.ebay.com/itm/144512270828) Seller: basicallypoirier - Contacted by: eBay-Raezores. - Sent message to seller, but with no reply yet.
 20.04.2022
 - U26 - eBay [266027659477](https://www.ebay.com/itm/266027659477?epid=237355746&hash=item3df07bf0d5:g:fEQAAOSwZ9tjjsuR) Seller: new$comer - Contacted by: eBay-Raezores. - Sent message to seller, but with no reply yet.
 06.12.2022
+- U27 - [@MinnMaxShow](https://twitter.com/MinnMaxShow/status/1591713728965136386) Was found via Twitter search "Inside Collector's Edition".
+Had a charity stream on Youtube where you could win the INSIDE Collector's Edition similar to the one of sticker 413 that Twitter user The_Starkiller won november 2021 [link](https://twitter.com/MinnMaxShow/status/1457204412879802378).
+Unfortunately, the video link does not work, so it's not possible to check via that.
+Reached out via DM and tweet.
+Via Raezores.
+11.12.2022
+- U28 - [@DaniaGames](https://twitter.com/DaniaGames/status/1600489978018013184) Was found via Twitter search "Inside Collectors Edition".
+It's confirmed that they have received the collector's edition from Playdead as a donation/gift for a christmas work get together.
+Unknown if the sticker is disposed of or not.
+Tweet reply sent.
+Via Raezores.
+11.12.2022

 **Note regarding the use of Discord**